kifi/ReactiveLDA/README.md

 ## Performance
 ReactiveLDA has the following features:
 - Highly scalable Map-Reduce like job distribution.
 It would be interesting to extend the work by using remote Akka actors.
 - Memory friendly: no need to hold the entire corpus in memory.
-A major part of memory footprint is from model variables: 'topic-word' distributions and 'document-topic' distributions.
+The major part of memory footprint is from model variables: 'topic-word' distributions and 'document-topic' distributions.
-- Good speedup: empirical results suggest that ReactiveLDA achieves near-perfect parallel speed up (we have only performed tests upto 32 cpu cores)
+- Good speedup: empirical results suggest that ReactiveLDA achieves near-perfect parallel speed up (we have only performed tests up to 32 CPU cores).
 - Good speed: we have done some experiments with English wikipedia corpus (3M documents, 100K vocabulary size, after filtering out redirect articles and low frequencey words).
 We train a topic model with 512 dimensions on an Amazon instance with 32 virtual CPUs, one iteration of Gibbs sampling takes about 10 minutes.
 A total number of 50 iterations usually gives reasonably good model.
 That is less than half a day (with a strong machine)!

 # How to Use the library

 ## Build the Jar
 Assuming you are at the project's root directory.
 Start `sbt` console and enter `assembly`.
-You should have `LDA.Jar` built under the folder `/target/scala-x.xx/LDA.jar`.
+You should have `LDA.Jar` built under the folder `/target/scala-x.xx`.

 ## Use the Jar
 You can run the jar with minimal required arguments like this: